railsuser2014/openobject-doc-book-en/source/book/3/3_9/journals.rst

 To avoid mistakes while entering accounts data, you can place conditions in the general accounts about who can use a given account.
-To do this, you must list all the accounts or valid account types in the second tab,  *Entry Control* .
+To do this, you must list all the accounts or valid account types in the second tab, :guilabel:`Entry Controls`.
 If you haven't added any accounts there, Open ERP applies no restriction on data entry in the accounts or journals.
 If you list accounts and the types of account that can be used in a journal, Open ERP prevents you from using any account not in that list.
 This verification step starts from the moment you save the entry.